 Given its recent privacy scandal, Facebook is intent on not having any more issues.
 It’s implementing many data privacy measures across its platform but also across its subsidiaries – namely WhatsApp.

-WhatsApp is changing its Terms of Service to comply with GDPR requirements that will take effect on May 25th.
+WhatsApp is complying with GDPR by changing its Terms of Service which will take effect on May 25th.
 The new update will bring age restriction to the app, which will be available only to users 16 and older.
 This measure will help protect children’s data and will make it unavailable to anyone without permission from their parents.

 Looking to create a knock-out social media strategy?